 Step 6.1: Securing MySQL-MariaDB

-Now, it is time to do the security fix to MariaDB.
-This fix will be given the choice to change the MariaDB root password, get rid of anonymous user accounts, disable root logins backyard of localhost, and remove test databases and reload privileges.
+Now is the time to do a security fix for MariaDB.
+This fix will give you the option to change the MariaDB root password, remove anonymous user accounts, disable root logins in the backyard of localhost, and remove test databases and reload privileges.
 This can be executed using the below command :

 Note: By issuing the below command, you will be prompted to enter your MariaDB root password, simply press Enter due to the fact you haven’t set any password yet.
-Please be aware that this should not be confused by the root password of your server.
+Please be aware that this should not be confusing due to the root password of your server.
 Once you have done this, you will be asked a sequence of questions.
 We have provided the solutions below for simplicity.
-It is recommended that you acknowledgment ‘YES’ to these options:
+We recommend that you acknowledgment 'YES' for these options:

 # mysql_secure_installation